 If we end your membership in our plan, we must tell you our reasons in writing for ending your membership.
-We must also explain how you can make a complaint about our decision to end your membership.
+We must also explain how you file a grievance or can make a complaint about our decision to end your membership.
 You can look in Chapter 9, Section 10 for information about how to make a complaint.